Forcoa-NET/SirModelShowCase/README.md

-# SirModelShowCase
+# Sir Model applied on Karate Club

 Wellcome to ✨**SirModelShowCase**✨.
-This repository was created for purpose of presentation "spreading in network" to high school students.
+This repository was created for purpose of presentation "spreading in network" to the high school students.
 Example contains simple Python code that loads network, runs SIR model in multiple iterations and outputs of this iterations exports to images.

 ## SIR